Toshib061/MovieHouse/README.md

 * **Visual Studio 2015**
 * **Microsoft SQL Server Management Studio 2014**

-Language used in this project is:
+Language used in this project are:
 * **C#**
 * **Java Script**
 * **HTML,CSS,Bootstrap**